 Safety & Security – Botswana

-Botswana is a very safe, politically stable country.
+Botswana is in our opinion a very safe and politically stable country.
 If you are traveling on an organized trip and staying at lodges and camps, safety problems are very rare.
-The same as anywhere in the world, most crime occurs in the cities, and the usual safety precautions (such as locking away your valuables at your accommodation) is advisable.
-Overall, Botswana is so safe that the greatest danger posed to travelers on safari is its wildlife, but you’ll be perfectly fine when following the safety instructions given by your guide.
+As is the case all over the world, most crime occurs in the cities, and basic safety precautions (such as locking away your valuables at your accommodation) is advisable.

 Governments' Travel Advice